Black Mould – Causes

 Contact us today if you need help with a black mould problem in your home.

-WaterLeak.co.uk, is brought to you by Rainbow International.
+WaterLeak.co.uk, is brought to you with Rainbow Restoration

 Is black mould harmful?

 Black mould can be harmful, especially to those who are vulnerable or have pre-existing issues with their respiratory system.
 The reason for this is that it can negatively effect air quality, in particular from mould spores being present in the air as the black mould grows and spreads.
 If it is not controlled, it can get progressively worse too.
-Mould remediation experts can help with black mould.
+Mould remediation experts can help with black mould with both short and longer term solutions.